chiaberry/FSND-NeighborhoodMap/README.md

 ## How to run

-Copy all the files onto your local machine, click index.html to run.
+Copy all the files onto your local machine, click `index.html` to launch.
 You must be connected to the internet for the project to load.

 Conversely, you can see the map at https://chiaberry.github.io